 Sometimes drugs to control eosinophil counts (eg, hydroxyurea, interferon alfa, etoposide, cladribine)

 For patients with very severe eosinophilia, complications of hyperleukocytosis, or both (usually patients with eosinophilic leukemia), high-dose IV corticosteroids (eg, prednisone 1 mg/kg or equivalent) should be initiated as soon as possible.
-If the eosinophil count is much lower (eg, by ≥ 50%) after 24 hours, corticosteroid dose can be repeated daily; if not, an alternative treatment (eg, hydroxyurea) is begun.
+If the eosinophil count is much lower (eg, by ≥ 50%) after 24 hours, the corticosteroid dose can be repeated daily; if not, an alternative treatment (eg, hydroxyurea) is begun.
 Once the eosinophil count begins to decline and is under better control, additional drugs may be started.

 Patients without the FIP1L1/PDGFRA-associated fusion gene, even if asymptomatic, are often given one dose of prednisone 60 mg (or 1 mg/kg) orally to determine corticosteroid responsiveness (ie, a decrease in the eosinophil count).
-In patients with symptoms or organ damage, prednisone is continued at the same dose for 2 weeks, then tapered.
+In patients with symptoms or organ damage, prednisone is continued at the same dose once a day for 2 weeks, then tapered.
 Patients without symptoms and organ damage are monitored for at least 6 months for these complications.
 If corticosteroids cannot be easily tapered, a corticosteroid-sparing drug (eg, hydroxyurea, interferon alfa) can be used.

 1. Ogbogu PU, Bochener BS, Butterfield HJ, et al: Hypereosinophilic syndromes: A multicenter, retrospective analysis of clinical characteristics and response to therapy.
 J Allergy Clin Immunol 124:1319–1325, 2009.